-I urge Adventist educators to overtly evangelize their students for Biblical theism.
-There are two components to this evangelism - the first (the "learning" part from our title) is to regularly, explicitly, and boldly expose the fallacy that is being perpetrated by the materialists in our societies, and that is repeated and bolstered by lazy, unthinking and/or careless theists.
+I urge Adventist educators to intentionally and overtly evangelize their students for Biblical theism by the "integration of faith and learning".
+There are two components to this evangelism - the first (the "learning" part) is to regularly, explicitly, and boldly expose the fallacy that is being perpetrated by the materialists in our societies, and that is being repeated and/or reinforced by lazy, unthinking and/or careless theists.
 The second (the "faith" part) is to regularly, explicitly, and boldly let students know of one's own commitment to a God-centered and Biblical world view.

-The fallacy spreading through our cultures today is the message that only "religion" is characterized by faith in what we can't see or touch or measure, while "science" limits itself to the hard cold facts, and to those things that can be tested and proved.
-As we saw last week, every human being is a "believer" in the sense that we all have commitments beyond what science can tell us.
-The "science is only about facts" fallacy is being highlighted by the Intelligent Design movement, and I urge every SDA teacher, in science and in other fields, to become familiar with the current arguments, and to introduce their students to both sides of the issue, as a "vaccination" against the seductive materialistic influences that surround us.
+The fallacy that is spreading through our cultures today is the message that only "religion" is characterized by faith in what we can't see or touch or measure, while "science" limits itself to the hard cold facts, and to those things that can be tested and proved.
+As we saw last week, every human being is a "believer" in the sense that every human being has commitments beyond what science can demonstrate.
+It is in the nature of humans to want to spread their faith, and materialistic scientists are only doing what comes naturally when they evangelize for their world view.
+This "science is only about facts" fallacy is being exposed by the Intelligent Design movement, and I urge every SDA teacher, in science and in other fields, to become familiar with at least the basic argument, and to introduce their students to both sides of the issue, as a "vaccination" against the seductive materialistic influences that surround us.

-Part 1: Science is not neutral.
+Part 1: Science is not neutral

 "Science as a way of knowing" is the reigning paradigm of Western culture.
 But, what do we mean when we say "science"?
 There are multiple definitions for the word, as seen by reference to any dictionary.
-Furthermore, the definition has undergone "evolution" in the last several decades -- from a process dealing with facts, data, and truth to a "way of knowing" that looks for "natural" causes ... the definition of "science" has gradually become "applied philosophical materialism".
+Furthermore, the definition has undergone "evolution" in the last several decades -- from a "process" dealing with facts, data, and logical explanations, to a "way of knowing" that looks for "natural" causes It looks very much as if the definitions have moved away from "mere science" and have gradually become more like "applied philosophical materialism".

-Richard Dawkins, England's preeminent popularizer of Darwinism, writes in The Blind Watchmaker, (Penguin Books, 1986, page 1) "Biology is the study of complicated things that give the appearance of having been designed for a purpose."
-The rest of the book is then dedicated to convincing the reader that this appearance (the data) is deceptive, and that living things are the products of blind, natural forces, with no input from intelligence of any kind.
+Remember that Richard Dawkins, England's preeminent popularizer of Darwinism, wrote in The Blind Watchmaker, (Penguin Books, 1986, page 1) "Biology is the study of complicated things that give the appearance of having been designed for a purpose."
+Rather than accepting that appearance as part of the data, and investigating the possibility of design with an open mind, Dawkins uses the rest of his book to try to convince (with, in his own words, "all the tricks of the advocate's trade") his readers that the evidence before them is deceptive, and that living things are the products of blind, natural forces, with no input from intelligence of any kind.

-It is the materialists themselves who tell us that they are doing a kind of evangelism.
+Materialists themselves occasionally reveal that they are doing a kind of evangelism.
 Richard Lewontin wrote: